Sphyrna-029/Storm-Cloud/API/README.md

 ### Usage

-☄️ This will compile a go binary and load it into a container ☄️
+⛈️ This will compile the api and deploy to docker ⛈️
 ```
 ./build.sh
 ```